Beeturia

-Beeturia is the passing of red or pink urine after eating beetroots or foods colored with beetroot extract or beetroot pigments.
-The color is caused by the excretion of betalain (betacyanin) pigments such as betanin.
-The coloring is highly variable between individuals and between different occasions, and can vary in intensity from invisible to strong.
+Beeturia is the passing of red or pink urine after eating beetroots or foods colored with beetroot extract or beetroot betalain pigments.
+The color is caused by the excretion of the betalain pigments, such as betanin.

+The coloring is highly variable between individuals and between different feeding occasions, and can vary in intensity from light pink urine to strongly-colored deep red urine.
+The condition is benign and dissipates promptly with avoidance of beet foods.
+Beeturia occurs in about 10-14% of the public, with higher frequency and intensity occurring in people with iron deficiency, pernicious anemia or digestive diseases.

 The pigment is sensitive to oxidative degradation under strongly acidic conditions.
-Therefore, the urine coloring depends on stomach acidity and dwell time as well as the presence of protecting substances such as oxalic acid.
-Beeturia is often associated with red or pink feces.
+Therefore, the urine coloring depends on stomach acidity and dwell time, as well as the presence in foods of betalain-protecting substances, such as oxalic acid.

+Beeturia is often associated with red or pink feces due to unabsorbed pigments ending up in feces.

 Cause

 The red color seen in beeturia is caused by the presence of unmetabolized betalain pigments such as betanin in beetroot passed through the body.
 The pigments are absorbed in the colon.
 Betalains are oxidation-sensitive redox indicators that are decolorized by hydrochloric acid, ferric ions, and colonic bacteria preparations.
 The gut flora play a not-yet-evaluated role in the breakdown of the pigment.